magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

-In the [previous tutorial][1] we added few assertions for unit testing the `modern-cljs.shopping.validators` namespace and then we exercised them by manually calling `run-tests` from both CLJ REPL and CLJS bREPL to run the unit tests containing those assertions.
-As you remember, before running the unit tests we had to alter the IFDE runtime environment to add the `test/cljc` to its `:source-paths` keyword option and then we had to require the appropriate CLJ/CLJS namespace together with the namespace containing the unit tests themselves.
+In the [previous tutorial][1] we added few assertions for unit testing the `modern-cljs.shopping.validators` namespace and then we exercised those assertions by manually calling `run-tests` from the CLJ REPL and the CLJS bREPL as well.

+As you remember, before running those unit tests we had first to alter the IFDE runtime environment by adding the `test/cljc` directory to the `:source-paths` environment variable and then, depending from the runtime platform, we had to require the appropriate CLJ/CLJS namespace together with the namespace containing the unit tests themselves.

-Obviously this very manual workflow is only acceptable while you're learning how to introduce unit testing in your CLJ/CLJS mixed project.
+Obviously this manual workflow is only acceptable while you're learning how to introduce unit testing in your CLJ/CLJS mixed project.

-In this tutorial of the series our objective is to progressively reduce as much as possible the above manual intervention to run unit tests on both the CLJ and the CLJS platforms.
+In this tutorial of the series our objective is to progressively reduce as much as possible the above manual intervention.
+While doing that, we'll end up we a kind of live development environment which, while keeping the satisfaction of the Bret Victor's Immediate Feedback Principle, satisfy the TDD workflow as well.

 ## Testing task